Home BrittanyA getaway to Bénodet in Brittany

 Where to eat ice cream in Bénodet?
 Glacier Bankiz

-This is a great place to eat ice cream, which was revealed to us by locals!
-And when you see the long queue in front of the establishment during the summer season, you know they are right.
-The ice creams are truly delicious and the flavors are enticing, especially the “Plougastel strawberry” which I highly recommend.
+Here is a great address for eating ice cream, revealed to us by locals!
+And when you see the long line in front of the establishment during the summer season, you know they’re right.
+The ice creams are truly delicious and the flavors are tempting, especially the “Plougastel strawberry” which I highly recommend.

 7 Corniche de la Plage, 29950 Bénodet